Feature Request: Wiki ACLs (Access control for individual pages)

 even tagging an issue notes as private or "hidden to not registered users"

-#19 Updated by Iwao AVE! almost 2 years ago
+#19 Updated by Iwao AVE! over 8 years ago

 public/private setting is not good enough for our needs because our company uses Redmine to communicate with our clients and there's no public users (every user has to login).